 - Android Studio version 3.1 or higher with Android SDK Platform version 7.0 (API level 24) or higher

 - An Android device that supports depth.
 See the list of supported devices for details.

 - A basic understanding of Android development.
 If you are new to Android, see Building your first Android app for beginners.

 - A basic understanding of the Depth API.
-If you are new to working with Depth, see the Depth API overview for an introduction.
+If you are new to working with Depth, see the Depth API overview.

 Open the sample project

 Get the sample project by cloning the repository with the following command: